ever-utn-devops/git-branching/README.md

     ``git stash list``

 * ### Soft reset from a remote repository
-    Reset from remote branch getting historical changes and keeping the current local changes as unstashed and uncommitted.
+    Reseting from remote branch getting historical changes and keeping the current local changes as unstashed and uncommitted.

     ``git reset --soft origin <branch_name>``